setms/book/docs/engineering-process/analysis.md

 **Context-specific knowledge** refers to the knowledge of particular circumstances of time and place in which people perform work.
-One can't acquire contextually specific knowledge through formal training, but only via working in the context.
+One can't acquire context-specific knowledge through formal training, but only via working in the context.

 Software development relies on both context-specific and technology-specific knowledge.